THE JIMMY HAMPSON STORY

 St John’s Church

 A memorial service for both Hampson and Newsome was held at St John’s Church Blackpool which Hampson’s wife listened in on the telephone from the nursing home where she was continuing her recovery.
-The church was packed with 1,000 people inside and at least the same amount outside listening to the service through loudspeakers
+The church was packed with 1,000 people inside and at least the same amount on the street listening as the service was relayed through loudspeakers

 Hampson played 361 times for Blackpool, scoring a tremendous 248 goals, a club record that is likely to stand forever whilst he also holds the club’s single season record with the 45 he amassed in 1929-30.